samhld/influx_inspect_utility/README.md

 Ad hoc, a user/admin of InfluxDB might inspect the stats of a file with the below command:
 ```</path/to/shard/>$ influx_inspect dumptsm -blocks 000000001-000000001.tsm```
 This spits out a lot of data (example output shown in "Examples" below).
 By default this script trims that data down a lot by not collecting per block information.
-If the user/admin opts for per-block data, they can configure this with `per-block = "false"` in the configuration.
+If the user/admin opts for per-block data, they can configure this by setting `per-block` true ("Usage" describes this).

 *Note: If configuring per-block data, pay attention to how much data this will actually be.
-If you have a heavy workload (lots of files, lots of blocks per file), this could potentially increase cardinality of the InfluxDB instance to which you're writing by many tens of thousands.
+If you have a heavy workload (lots of files, lots of blocks per file), this could potentially increase cardinality of the InfluxDB instance to which you're writing by many tens of thousands.*

 ## Usage